 The closest airport is Nice and is 25km away.
 It is 49km from Monaco and 100km from St. Tropez.

 Best places to eat and drink in Antibes

-If it’s local authentic Provencal dishes is what you want to taste then go nowhere other than La Taverne du Safranier.
+If local authentic Provencal dishes is what you want to taste then go nowhere other than La Taverne du Safranier.
 Known as Le Saf, this fantastic bistro is not the fanciest of dining experiences (a terrace overlooking a car park is kind of view you can expect) but the food is some of the best you may ever taste.
 If you promise to not judge this bistro by its cover, we bet you won’t be disappointed.

 Best time to visit Antibes

 The spring months are arguably the most beautiful, while summer is simply the busiest with the most activities and the most fun to be had.

 Springtime sees the beginning of the yacht shows with the International Antibes Yacht show running fro 17th April until 20th April.